Chromatophore/HP48-Superchip/investigations/quirk_memlimit.md

 # Memory Limit

 Address space of Chip-8 programs is limited to 0xFFF, 4 kibibytes, but, by spec, less 0x200 bytes as 0x000 to 0x1FF are 'reserved'.
 VIP: 0xEA0 and above apparently also reserved for system use.
-HP48-SC: No such utilisation of memory, but, maximum file length results in crash.
+SCHIP: No such utilisation of memory, but, maximum file length results in crash.
+1 byte less is OK.
+Also, data is uninitialised and random.

 ## Initial notes: